buildkite/agent/README.md

 Uploading artifacts is handling by a seperate tool `buildbox-artifact` which is bundled with the agent.
 You can see it's general usage in `templates/bootstrap.sh`.

-If you'd like to host your own assets on Amazon S3, edit your `bootstrap.sh` file, and replace the `buildbox-artifact` call with something like this:
+If you'd like to upload artifacts to your own Amazon S3 bucket, edit your `bootstrap.sh` file, and replace the `buildbox-artifact` call with something like this:

 ```bash